RFCarreira33/dotfiles/README.md

 # Installation

-Clone the repo and use stow to create the symlinks and you should get something like this.
+Clone the repo and use stow to create the symlinks and you should get something like this (or maybe not if I forget to update the picture).

 ![Arch](/resources/main.png)